Digital Dance Mix Vol. 1 Namie Amuro: Unproduced sequels

 Suzuki stated in January 1997 that future installments in the Digital Dance Mix series were planned, which would feature other artists beyond Amuro.
-He expressed interest in developing a second game starring Amuro, as well as a dancing game featuring the Virtua Fighter characters Sarah Bryant and Pai Chan.
+He expressed interest in developing a second game starring Amuro as well as a dancing game featuring the Virtua Fighter characters Sarah Bryant and Pai Chan.
 In December 1996, shortly before the release of Digital Dance Mix Vol. 1 Namie Amuro, American singer Michael Jackson visited Sega headquarters in Tokyo and was photographed performing various dance moves, leading to speculation that a Digital Dance Mix game starring Jackson was in development.

 Ultimately, no further games were released, leaving Vol. 1 Namie Amuro as a standalone game.
-In 2011, Suzuki commented on the game again, explaining that he had anticipated dance and rhythm games would become more popular, but that further titles were not developed because he became uninterested in making a sequel that would be too similar to its predecessor.
+Suzuki later explained in 2011 that he had anticipated dance and rhythm games would become more popular but that further titles were not developed because he became uninterested in making a sequel that would be too similar to its predecessor.